Sunday, October 12, 2008

 Even worse, President Bush and Vice-President Cheney brought us into this calamity in Iraq based on deliberate lies and misdirection.
 The Bush Administration misled Congress and the American people with false claims of Iraqi nuclear weapons, Iraqi weapons of mass destruction, and Iraqi relations with Al Qaeda.
 These lies were fed with great enthusiasm by those who stood to benefit financially and politically from this war.

+We must renew our call for a dramatic change of course.
 Last week in Congress, I introduced a resolution that condemns the Bush Administration for this unnecessary war and calls for an immediate redeployment of troops.
 (Click here to read the resolution.)
 Please contact your Member of Congress and urge them to co-sponsor this important resolution.

 It is time to confront the stark reality of our situation.